top of page

 Space Design

-Study of a Vegetable shop in a housing society and providing suggestions for redesign with Human Factors considerations.
+Study of a Vegetable Shop in a housing society and providing redesign suggestions with Human Factors considerations.

 Sai Gayathri Krishnan, Nishtha Luhadia